roshan0503/Zeru-Task-2/README.md

 The application uses Moralis API with an embedded API key for immediate functionality.

+**⚠️ Important API Limitations:**
+- Moralis provides 40,000 compute units daily on the free tier
+- A single analysis run can consume up to 20,000 compute units
+- If you encounter errors or no results, the daily limit may be reached
+- **Solution**: Wait 24 hours for the limit to reset and try again

 ### Running the Application

 ```bash
 streamlit run app.py
 ```

+### Troubleshooting

+**If you encounter issues:**
+1. **No results or API errors**: Daily Moralis API limit likely reached (40K units)
+2. **Solution**: Wait 24 hours for automatic limit reset
+3. **Alternative**: Upgrade to Moralis Pro plan for higher limits

 ### CSV Format